"Wild Oak is Wild Oak. If you have any questions, don't come."

 There are no official facilities other than the woods.
 Bring a trowel and a baggie or two.

-Runner Fitness and DNFs
+Participant Fitness and DNFs

 .